LoopKit/loopdocs/docs/loop-3/omnipod.md

 If you are using a development branch and choose Omnipod 5 Pod Type and have not previously gotten a certificate, one will be automatically downloaded for you.

-* This one-time step requires internet access
+* This one-time step that requires internet access
 * Once a certificate is successfully downloaded, you will be taken to the [Pair Pod](#pair-pod) screen for Omnipod 5

 For more information, see [Omnipod 5 Support](#omnipod-5-support).